-4 These rules govern the limited offer or sale of securities without registration under the Securities Act of 1933.
-The securities regulations provide for exemptions from the provision of certain information to prospective investors or from SEC registration requirements.
-This may occur for offerings of a certain size persons who satisfy sophistication or wealth standards, such as banks, investment companies, business development companies, charities, officers or directors of the issuer, sophisticated individual investors (that is, persons of a certain wealth or income level), or large trusts managed by sophisticated persons.
-You state that the funding event must include sophisticated investors who are not employees, principals, or principal owners of the companies, or family relatives of such persons.
-This is intended to address the concern that the price set would be artificially low due to offers to relatives or other individuals close to the company or its principals.5
+Shares will only be accepted when the external funding event has occurred with 1 SEC qualified "Accredited Investors" as defined in Regulation D of the Security and 2 Exchange Commission's ("SEC") General Rules and Regulations for the Securities Act 3 of 1933.
+17 CFR 230.501(a); see also 17 CFR 230.501-230.508.).
+Such investors are 4 persons who satisfy sophistication or wealth standards, such as banks, investment 5 companies, business development companies, charities, officers or directors of the issuer, 6 sophisticated individual investors (that is, persons of a certain wealth or income level), or 7 large trusts managed by sophisticated persons.
+You state that the funding event must 8 include sophisticated investors who are not employees, principals, or principal owners of 9 the companies, or family relatives of such persons.
+This is intended to address the 10 concern that the price set would be artificially low due to offers to relatives or other 11 individuals close to the company or its principals.5 12